treeverse/lakeFS-samples/01_standalone_examples/databricks-ci-cd/README.md

 ## Demo Instructions for Scala ETL Jobs
 #### Additional Setup

-1. This demo will compile Scala programs and will build JAR file.
-Demo will upload JAR file to AWS S3.
-Demo will also create Databricks cluster on the fly and will install JAR file and lakeFS libraries.
+1. This demo will compile Scala programs and will build a JAR file.
+Demo will upload the JAR file to AWS S3.
+Demo will also create a Databricks cluster on the fly and will install the JAR file and lakeFS libraries.
 So, additional setup steps are required.

 1. Remove **pr_commit_run_databricks_etl_job.yml** file from **.github/workflows** folder in your Git repo.